jjjhenriksen/jjjhenriksen.github.io/blog/Work-Units.md

 # Footnotes
 [^1]: The ‘spoon theory’ is as follows: take a set amount of units of energy (in the original analogy, spoons off of every cafe table within the vicinity of the author and her friend’s conversation), and lay them out in a row.
 These ‘spoons’ now represent the amount of energy that a disabled person has for the day.
 Each task will take up a set amount of ‘spoons’; once you are out of spoons for the day, you can choose to borrow from the next day to do more tasks, but know that the next day will have less energy to perform a task.
 (Henriksen, 2025, written for a Disability Studies in-class essay) [Link to the (archived) original essay for further reading.](https://web.archive.org/web/20191117210039/https://butyoudontlooksick.com/articles/written-by-christine/the-spoon-theory/)
 [^2]: The battery analogy has been used by many chronic illness and disability communities, so there is not one 'true' explanation.
 The analogy I had previously found to be useful personally: Each person starts with a fully charged battery.
 The capacity of the battery, much like your smartphone, is degraded for those of us with a disability.
 It therefore follows that the battery will deplete faster when completing daily activities.
 Once your battery reaches 0%, you have to complete recovery activities to charge your battery.
 [Link here](https://themighty.com/topic/chronic-illness/cell-phone-theory-spoon-theory-energy-chronic-illness/) and [here](https://batemanhornecenter.org/wp-content/uploads/2024/10/Video-Transcript-Life-with-a-Low-Battery-Living-with-MECFS.pdf) for two allocations of the battery analogy that make sense to me.
+[^3]: My personal implementation of the Work Unit has other bonuses and stacking modifiers calculated daily.
+That implementation is not going to be brought into this post, since it would detract from the generalized explanation.